HW-PlayersPatch/Development/Info/Build 8 Change List.md

 ### Kushan and Taiidan
 -Overhauled Kushan and Taiidan.
 These races were rushed into HWR at release, and repeatedly band-aided over the previous patches.
 All ship speeds, health, costs, build times, and research costs/times are now consistently translated into the HWR engine, with a robust design methodology.
 Kushan and Taiidan now feel much more like hw1 classic, while still being balanced against Hiigaran and Vaygr.
-For details on the design, see here.
----------add link
--Harvesting for all four races is now within 1% of each other at the 10, 20, and 30 minute marks.
-Previously hw1 was behind hw2 at 10mins, and ahead at 30minutes (this was not tested well enough back in 2015).
-Harvesting is also now better balanced on maps with different asteriod layouts.
 -Generally research costs have gone up, while research times have come down.
-This improves balance vs hw2 upgrade costs, while allowing hw1 to tech up faster to every ship, eliminating some pain points.
+This improves balance vs hw2 upgrade costs, while allowing hw1 to tech up faster, eliminating some pain points.
--Race specific unit abilities now perform closer to hw1c, details are below.
 -Adjusted base health to remove hidden armour modifiers from all ships other than frigates.
 Relic only applied armour modifiers to frigates, however Gearbox used them sporadically on hw1 units.
 The ship health values listed below are the actual effective health.
+-Race specific unit abilities now perform closer to hw1c, details are below.
 -Most changes below are to make ships relatively similar to hw1c, while some are for balance vs hw2 races.
 Combat effectiveness is barely changing from build 7, as most changes affect infrastructure.
 ---To compensate for the hw1 corvette speed buffs below, fighter, corvette, and frigate weapons were tweaked appropriately vs hw1 corvettes.

 __Resource Collectors__
 -Cost 600->500 -17%
 -Build Time 50->40sec -20%
+-Health 6000->5000 -17%
--Speed 110->206 +87% (to match assault frigates speed like hw1c) -Health 6000->5000 -17%
--Resource capacity 500->250 -50%
+-Speed 110->206 +87% (to match assault frigates speed like hw1c) -Resource capacity 500->250 -50%
 ---Kamakazi damage 80%->60% -25% (to prevent instantly killing other collectors)